 In Rel-18 WI on MIMO Evolution for Downlink and Uplink (Acronym: NR_MIMO_evo_DL_UL), one of the objectives is to study, and if needed, extend the specification to facilitate simultaneous transmission with multi-panel (STxMP), targeting CPE/FWA/vehicle/industrial devices.
 Then some UE RF requirements for PC1/PC2/PC5/PC6 were specified for STxMP scenarios in RAN4.

+In addition, the Rel-18 WI NR_NTN_enh specified VSAT for FR2-NTN.
+The specification of these UE types (and of the associated SAN) introduced core requirements that are not testable using existing Rel-18 test systems.
+To enable RAN WG5 to develop the necessary conformance test cases, further study of OTA test methods for larger VSAT devices in the Ka frequency bands, and further in the Ku frequency bands.
+As a result, there is a need to enhance the FR2 OTA test methodology to accommodate the testing of these new requirements (irrespective of the numerology used).
+This enhancement should also include a preliminary assessment of the related test system measurement uncertainties.
+Conducted test methods may also be relevant for VSAT UE Type 1 (mechanical steering antenna).

 As a result, there is a need to enhance the FR2 test methodology to accommodate the verification of these new requirements.
 This enhancement should also include a preliminary assessment of the related uncertainties.